Russia mounts surprise assault on northern Ukraine in most serious cross-border offensive in two years | KRDO

 Residents of border villages have been told to evacuate by authorities.
 National police posted photos and a video on social media showing officers helping people pack their belongings into police vehicles ahead of being driven to safer locations.

-Syniehubov insisted the latest Russian ground assaults did not put the city, which lies just 30 kms south from the Russian border, under heightened risk.
+Syniehubov insisted the latest Russian ground assaults did not put the city, which lies just 30 km south from the Russian border, under heightened risk.

 “The enemy group does not pose a threat to Kharkiv city, its forces are only enough for provocations in the northern direction.”

-However, analysts note that if Russian forces were able to push much further south, it could bring the northern edge of the city within range of Russian artillery, which can fire about 20 kms.
+However, analysts note that if Russian forces were able to push much further south, that could bring the northern edge of the city within range of Russian artillery, which can fire about 20 km.

 The-CNN-Wire